bitshares/bitshares-explorer-api/README.md

     pip install -r requirements/production.pip

-To run the api, always need to have the full path to program in `PYTHONPATH` environment variable exported:

-`export PYTHONPATH=/root/bitshares/bitshares-explorer-api`

-If you have errors in the output about websocket you may need to also do:
+Note: If you have errors in the output about websocket you may need to also do:

     apt-get install python-websocket

-If you see a problem similar to:
+Note: If you see a problem similar to:

      WARNING:connexion.options:The swagger_ui directory could not be found.
         Please install connexion with extra install: pip install connexion[swagger-ui]